omnistrate/omnistrate-blog/posts/2024-03-03-helping-entrepreneurs-to-improve-their-startup-success-odds-by-10x.md

 ---
 title: Helping entrepreneurs to improve their startup success odds by 10x
-tags: "cost, Entrepreneurship, SaaS, startups, time"
+tags: 'cost, Entrepreneurship, SaaS, startups, time'
 date: '2024-03-03 18:21:24'
 author:
   name: Kamal Gupta
   email: kamal@omnistrate.com
   picture: ''
+excerpt: >-
-excerpt: 'As entrepreneurs, we know that time and money are our most valuable assets.
-Imagine if we have a mechanism to test our ideas and validate them in no time without spending a fortune.'
+  As entrepreneurs, we know that time and money are our most valuable assets.
+  Imagine if we have a mechanism to test our ideas and validate them in no time without spending a fortune.
 slug: helping-entrepreneurs-to-improve-their-startup-success-odds-by-10x
+readTime: 3
 ---

 As entrepreneurs, we know that time and money are our most valuable assets.
 Imagine if we have a mechanism to test our ideas and validate them in no time without spending a fortune.
 Huh? -- that's interesting!